-FEAR-Discuss how Daniel deals with his fear when he is locked in Chester Ainesworth's barn.
+Discuss how Daniel deals with his fear when he is locked in Chester Ainesworth's barn in Mending Horses.
 How do "old" fears overtake Billy when she comes face-to-face with her father?
 Explain Daniel's role in helping Billy deal with fear.